eralumin/pytest-django-model/README.rst

 Usage
 -----

-The plugin is very easy to use, there are only three things to remember:
+The plugin is very easy to use, there are only three things to remember\:
-    - The `PytestDjangoModel` metaclass.
+    - The :python:`PytestDjangoModel` metaclass.
-    - The `model` attribute.
+    - The :python:`model` attribute.
-    - The `parent` attribute (optional).
+    - The :python:`parent` attribute (optional).

 Let's take this model:

 .. code-block:: python

     class Foo(Bar, Baz):